Exponential corrected thermodynamics of black holes: Conclusion

 \section{Conclusion}

-In this paper, we considered the recent idea that the black hole entropy should be corrected by exponential term \cite{2007.15401} at quantum scales, and shown that such corrected entropy obtained by counting measurable and unmeasurable microstates.
+In this paper, we considered the recent idea that the black hole entropy should be corrected by exponential term \cite{2007.15401} at quantum scales, and shown that such corrected entropy obtained by modified black hole metric.
 The main goal of this paper was study of such an effect on the black hole thermodynamics.
 Hence, the effect of the exponential correction term of the entropy on the canonical partition function is calculated.
-Therefore, corrected partition function due to quantum fluctuations obtained which is used to study exponential corrected thermodynamics of some black holes.
+Therefore, corrected partition function due to the quantum fluctuations obtained which is used to study exponential corrected thermodynamics of some black holes.
 We found that such a correction term affects the black hole stability when the black hole size becomes small.
 We found that as a $4D$ Schwarzschild black hole, which decreased its size due to the Hawking radiation, becomes stable at a small area limit hence does not evaporate.
 We obtained a similar result for the Schwarzschild-AdS black hole in four-dimensional space-time.
 On the other hand, we found that the quantum corrections have no effect on the $5D$ Schwarzschild black hole.
 Opposite to the $4D$ Schwarzschild black hole, we found that Reissner-Nordstr\"{o}m black hole (charged black hole) is unstable due to thermal fluctuations.
 It means that the black hole charge is a cause by a stable/unstable phase transition which happen when the black hole size is large.
 However, the charged AdS black hole will be stable at a small area due to the quantum correction, which may yield to the black remnant.
 It means that the stable black hole evaporates and creates the black remnants at zero temperature while non-zero mass.
-It may be used to solve the information loss paradox of black holes.\\ For the future work, it is interesting to find the exponential corrected partition function of Kerr or Kerr-AdS black holes (rotating black holes \cite{1401.2586}) and discuss the quantum effect on thermodynamics stability.\\ Already, we used logarithmic corrected entropy \cite{QGP} to study shear viscosity to entropy ratio and found the universal lower bound violated.
+It may be used to solve the information loss paradox of black holes.\\ For the future work, it is interesting to find the exponential corrected partition function of Kerr or Kerr-AdS black holes (rotating black holes \cite{1401.2586}) and discuss the quantum effect on thermodynamics stability.
+Also, it would be interesting to apply method used in this paper for BTZ \cite{jac} or Ho\v{r}ava-Lifshitz black holes \cite{EPJC003}.\\ Already, we used logarithmic corrected entropy \cite{QGP} to study shear viscosity to entropy ratio and found the universal lower bound violated.
 It is interesting to consider exponential corrected entropy to study the holographic description of a quark-gluon plasma \cite{QCD}.